SrivathsanRam/IsoMap/README.md

 As a tourist, when I am in a country and I am unfamilar with the area I would like to know what places I can go to for my own leisure that is not sourced only from social media as content from platforms like tiktok may be repetitive.

 ---
-## Proposed Core Features
+## Proposed Features

+### Core Features
-- Smart Navigation and Basic Routing
+- Basic Routing
 - Travel-Time Proximity
 - Group Planning
 - Exploration Feature

+### Extension Features
+- Smart Navigation
+- Saved Locations Feature
+- Ratings and Review Feature
+- Live View Feature

 ---
 ## Technical Proof-of-Concept